slpatrycja/OhMySky/README.md

 # OhMySky
 Application has been created to track and display asteroids via API resource.
 Application uses MVVM convention to keep proper structure for scaling ability.
+## .apk file is compressed in .zip due to 25Mb limit for files on GitHub

 Usage